Filter by Category

 with MULTIPLE INSTRUCTORS

-Basic English as a Second Language 2 This course is intended for students at the low-beginner level who already possess some foundational English language skills.
-The focus is on further building vocabulary as well as strengthening grammatical concepts.
-Students write short paragraphs, develop basic strategies for listening comprehension, and improve their speaking skills in preparation for a mid-beginner class.
+Basic English as a Second Language 3 This course is intended for students at the mid-beginner level who already possess foundational English language skills.
+The focus is on further building vocabulary as well as more complex grammatical structures.
+Students will practice writing short paragraphs, reading and responding to a greater variety of texts, and improving their listening and speaking skills in preparation for a high-beginner class.
 Textbook required.
-Prerequisite: ELLC 66-90
+Prerequisite: ELLC 91-115.

 with MULTIPLE INSTRUCTORS